jonnor/projects/reprapping/README.md

 * Make second iteration (with belts/pulleys in single plane)
 * Design a proper belt/line attachment and tensioning system
-* Design and make mount laser diode
+* Design and make mount for laser diode
 * Add mounting holes for endstops
 * Run tests with laser
 * Design some self-adjusting system for friction parts
+* Create schematic and document laser diode driver

 Later:

+* Devise some way of testing tape friction coefficient
+* Test alternative tapes, like packaging 'Scotch' and PET
 * Test cutting Kapton tape with laser.
 Both CO2 and with the 445nm diode
 * Test removing idler bearings, and just let Nylon wire slide on Kapton?
 * Reduce number of screws used, by having lasercut pins instead
 * Prototype a matching Z-bed/table design
 * Test FDM printing
 * Test some lightweight CNC milling, like wax, PCB traces or engraving.
-* Test a full-size laser envelope
+* Test a build for full-size laser envelope

 Research